4humans/nix/docs/_posts/2020-04-26-learning-to-crawl.md

 Let's first cover the *Docker* basics you may need to support your out-of-control `*nix` habit.
 On the CLI (`Terminal` in *macOS* and `Command Prompt` in *Windows*) i.e. ***outside*** your container, this is how you list *Docker* containers:
 <pre>
 C:\WINDOWS><b>docker container ls -a</b>
+docker container ls -a
-CONTAINER ID   IMAGE            COMMAND       CREATED        STATUS                      PORTS   NAMES db2bbf2f9467   4humans/nix   "/bin/bash"   20 hours ago   Exited (0) 57 seconds ago           nix_sandbox
+CONTAINER ID   IMAGE         COMMAND                  CREATED          STATUS                     PORTS   NAMES 4c80eff12ce9   4humans/nix   "/bin/sh -c /usr/bin…"   12 minutes ago   Exited (0) 7 minutes ago           nix
 C:\WINDOWS><b>&block;</b>
 </pre>